Energy in the Netherlands: Transition away from natural gas

 To reduce its greenhouse emissions, the government of the Netherlands is subsidizing a transition away from natural gas for all homes in the country by 2050.
-In Amsterdam, no new residential gas accounts are allowed as of July 1, 2018, and all homes in the city are expected to be converted by 2040.
+In The Netherlands, no new residential gas accounts are allowed as of July 1, 2018, and all homes should be converted by 2050.
 Electric stoves are expected to replace gas stoves.

-District heating is expected to replace natural gas for the heating of buildings.
-The Amsterdam area is already supplied to some degree with heat from waste incineration.
+District heating is expected to replace natural gas for the heating of buildings in cities, while most other buildings will convert to heatpumps.
 New sources are expected to include geothermal energy, surface waters, and data centers.

 In the Netherlands, 78% of enterprises have invested in reducing carbon emissions and mitigating the impact of weather disasters as of 2023.
 Six out of ten (60%) plan to invest in these areas during the next three years.
-The numbers for 'already invested' and 'intend to invest' above the EU average (56% and 54%, respectively).
+The numbers for 'already invested' and 'intend to invest' are above the EU average (56% and 54%, respectively).